April 2, 2025

 2. Mind your posture.

 No matter what you are doing, sit or stand up straight.
 If you work at a desk all day, make sure your chair offers lumbar support.
 Stand, walk around and stretch every 20 minutes to increase circulation and prevent muscles from getting tight.
-While performing yardwork, take frequent breaks to stand up straight and take note of overworked muscles.
+During yardwork, take breaks often, to stand up straight and take note of overworked muscles.

 3. Bend at the knees.

 Whether working in the garden or just taking out the trash, remember to let your legs do the heavy lifting.
-Avoid bending over at the waist.
-Stretch quads and hamstrings frequently.
+Avoid lifting something while bending over at the waist with straight legs.
+Stretch your quadriceps muscles (the front of your thighs) and hamstrings (the back of your thighs) frequently.
 Tight leg muscles can pull on your back muscles and cause pain.

 Bending over for prolonged periods of time, lifting heavy objects and twisting the back are the yard-work moves that cause the most back problems, Stephens said.
-Bending at the knees and letting your legs power you to a stand is much kinder to your back.
+Protect your back by bending at the knees and letting your legs power you to a stand.

 4. Stay active and healthy.